mbrichman/scry/README.md

 1. Create a feature branch from `main`
 2. Make your changes
 3. Ensure tests pass: `pytest`
-4. Commit with descriptive messages
-5. Push and create a pull request
+4. Push and create a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - see [LICENSE](LICENSE) for details.